mapbox/mapbox-gl-native/platform/ios/docs/guides/UserInteractions.md

 ## Configuring user interaction

-These properties are built-in ways to enable or disable a set of gesture recognizers.
+There are several properties on a `MGLMapView` that are built-in ways to enable or disable a set of gesture recognizers.
 Boolean values are set to `true` by default.

 - `zoomEnabled` - Allows the user to zoom in and out by pinching two fingers, double tapping, or using "quick zoom".
 Accepts Boolean values.
 - `scrollEnabled` - Allows the user to scroll by dragging or swiping one finger.
 Accepts Boolean values.